spotify/luigi/doc/example_top_artists.rst

 ---------------------

 This is a very simplified case of something we do at Spotify a lot.
-All user actions are logged to HDFS where we run a bunch of Hadoop jobs to transform the data.
+All user actions are logged to Google Cloud Storage (previously HDFS) where we run a bunch of processing jobs to transform the data.
+The processing code itself is implemented in a scalable data processing framework, such as Scio, Scalding, or Spark, but the jobs are orchestrated with Luigi.
-At some point we might end up with a smaller data set that we can bulk ingest into Cassandra, Postgres, or some other format.
+At some point we might end up with a smaller data set that we can bulk ingest into Cassandra, Postgres, or other storage suitable for serving or exploration.

 For the purpose of this exercise, we want to aggregate all streams, find the top 10 artists and then put the results into Postgres.